defold/defold/editor/README.md

 for you to jack into

 **PLEASE NOTE:** 2 NREPL servers are started, you must connect to the first one!

+## Buildling the Editor

+Use `scripts/bundle.py` to produce a bundled version of the editor.

+There are a few different scenarios in which you might want to build the editor locally:

+- Local editor sources, archived engine artifacts based on HEAD:
+  - `./scripts/bundle.py --platform x86-win32 --version 1.2.3.4`
+    - This will fetch engine and launcher artifacts using the `HEAD` revision.
+- Local editor sources, archived engine artifacts based on a different revision:
+  - `./scripts/bundle.py --platform x86-win32 --version 1.2.3.4 --git-rev dev`
+    - This will fetch engine and launcher artifacts using the `dev` revision and is handy if you are on a branch where no engine artifacts have been archived.
+- Local editor sources, local engine artifacts, archived launcher from `dev`:
+  - `./scripts/bundle.py --platform x86-win32 --version 1.2.3.4 --git-rev dev --pack-local`
+    - This will use local engine artifacts from `$DYNAMO_HOME`, with the exception of the launcher.
+- Local editor sources, local engine artifacts, local launcher:
+  - `./scripts/bundle.py --platform x86-win32 --version 1.2.3.4--pack-local --launcher ../tmp/dynamo_home/bin/x86_64-darwin/launcher`

 ## Jacking into a REPL